BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 45 ---

-![An image displaying the logos for two European financial authorities side-by-side.
-On the left is the logo for esma, the European Securities and Markets Authority, which features a circle of blue stars.
-On the right is the logo for eiopa, the European Insurance and Occupational Pensions Authority, which features a blue, stylized cube with stars.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial image showing the title "THE RISK FACTORS GUIDELINES" above the logo of the European Banking Authority (EBA).
-The EBA logo is a blue rectangle with the white acronym "EBA" on the left over a wavy pattern, and the full name "EUROPEAN BANKING AUTHORITY" on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)

 ii.
 The customer’s business has a complicated ownership structure.

   - The customer’s behaviour:

-![This is the logo for the Joint Committee of the European Supervisory Authorities.
-It features the name in a simple, gray, sans-serif font on a white background, split across two lines.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

 i.
 The customer’s needs may be better serviced elsewhere, for example because the